 With electricity bills hitting record highs, more and more people are looking for ways to cut down on the same.
 While investing in A-rated or Energy Star certified appliances may be an option, you can still reduce your electricity bill by making a few lifestyle changes.
-Outlined below are a few tips, ideas, and tricks on how to keep your energy bills low.
+Outlined below are a few tips from our electricians within London, ideas, and tricks on how to keep your energy bills low.

 Incandescent bulbs use up lots of energy as compared to LED bulbs.
 If possible, replace all other bulbs with energy efficient CFLs or LED bulbs.
 The best thing with switching to LED bulbs is that they provide almost the same brightness and illumination while consuming very little energy.
 In addition to this, LED bulbs last considerably much longer than all the other types combined.
 You’ll be saving much more in the process with these bulbs.

 Most utility companies provide free home energy audits to customers.
 You can take advantage of such offers to have your home inspected for energy wastage.
 The audit report will outline areas that need improving to lower electricity bill.
 You can use the report generated to make your home more energy efficient.
 This can be by adding insulation as well as having your HVAC systems serviced regularly.

 Although it might seem like an extra expense, installing a ceiling fan can help lower your heating and cooling bills.
 The fan will help keep air circulating in hot summer days, and even help keep warm air down during winter.
 All you need to do is reverse the fan blades during winter to help keep the air circulating in the room.
 You will however need to keep the central heating system on for this to work.